Baby boomers: Standards of living and economic prospects

-The new-found wealth made allowed many Western governments to finance generous welfare programs.
+Prosperity was taken for granted.
+Indeed, for older boomers who came of age in the 1960s, the interwar experience of mass unemployment and stable or falling prices was confined to the history books, and full employment and inflation were the norm.
+Those with higher standards of living and educational levels were often the most demanding of betterment.
+The new-found wealth allowed many Western governments to finance generous welfare programs.
 By the 1970s, all industrialized capitalist nations had become welfare states.
 Six of them—Australia, the Netherlands, Belgium, France, West Germany, and Italy—spent more than 60% of their national budgets on welfare.
 When the 'Golden Age' came to an end, such government largess proved problematic.

-In fact, the 'Golden Age' finally petered out in the 1970s, as automation started eating away jobs at the low to medium skill levels, and as the first waves of people born after the Second World War entered the workplace en masse.
-In the United States, at least, the onset of a recession—as defined by the National Bureau of Economic Research—typically occurred within a few years of a peak in the rate of change of the young-adult population, both positive and negative, and indeed, the recession of the early 1970s took place shortly after the growth of people in their early 20s peaked in the late 1960s.
-Western capitalist nations slid into recessions during the mid-1970s and the early 1980s.
+The 'Golden Age' finally petered out in the 1970s, as automation started eating away jobs at the low to medium skill levels, and as younger boomers (Generation Jones) entered the workplace en masse.
+In the United States, at least, the onset of a recession—as defined by the National Bureau of Economic Research—typically occurred within a few years of a peak in the rate of change of the young-adult population, both positive and negative, and indeed, the recession of the mid-1970s took place shortly after older boomers' growth in the late 1960s.
+Western capitalist nations slid into recessions during the mid-1970s to early 1980s.
 Although the collective GDP of these nations continued to grow until the early 1990s, so much so that they became much wealthier and more productive by that date, unemployment, especially youth unemployment, exploded in many industrialized countries.
 In the European Community, the average unemployment rate stood at 9.2% by the late 1980s, despite the deceleration of population growth.
 Youth unemployment during the 1980s was over 20% in the United Kingdom, more than 40% in Spain, and around 46% in Norway.
 Generous welfare programs alleviated the potential of social unrest, though Western governments found themselves squeezed by a combination of falling tax revenue and high state spending.
-People born during the baby bust due to the Great Depression in the 1930s found themselves in an abundance of employment opportunities as they entered the workforce in the 1950s.
+Members of the Silent Generation found themselves in an abundance of employment opportunities as they entered the workforce in the 1950s.
 In fact, they could expect to achieve parity with their fathers' wages at the entrance level.
-This, however, was not the case for the postwar generation.
-By the mid-1980s, people could only expect to make a third of what their fathers made as new entrants to the labor force.
+This, however, was not the case for Jonesers.
+By the mid-1980s, younger boomers could only expect to make a third of what their fathers made as new entrants to the labor force.